cedenoc181/MajesticPip-UI/README.md

 Information Resources: The application includes dedicated sections for "Resources" and "About Us," offering users insights into what the community does and how they can get involved.

+Installation & Setup

+To run this application locally:

+Clone the repository:

+frontend repository
+git clone git@github.com:cedenoc181/Majesticpips-client.git

+backend repository
+git clone git@github.com:cedenoc181/Majesticpips-server.git

+Navigate to the project directory:

+cd project-directory

+Install the dependencies:

+npm install

+Start the development server:

+frontend
+npm start

+backend
+node server.js

+Access the frontend application in your browser at http://localhost:3000.
+Access the backend application in your browser at http://localhost:3001.

+Usage

+The application is designed to serve as a sign-up page for users to join our community Discord.
+It provides real-time currency conversion and offers a simple, user-friendly platform that connects traders and anyone interested in currency trading.

+Contact

+For inquiries or support, please contact the developer at Christiancedenob.f@gmail.com.